Karabo-Maphoto01/Student-Management-System/README.md

 -Input validation and basic error handling

  Future Improvements
--Save student records to a file or database
+- Save student records to a file or database
--Add GPA or course details
+- Add GPA or course details
--Implement a graphical user interface (GUI)
+- Implement a graphical user interface (GUI)
--Add sorting (e.g., by name or age)
+- Add sorting (e.g., by name or age)

  Author
 -Karabo